Wisconsin vs. Army NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Wisconsin and its opponents have combined to put up more than 39 points in three of five games this season.
+- Wisconsin and its opponents have combined to score more than 39 points in three of five games this season.

-- Army has combined with its opponents to score more than 39 points in four of five games this season.
+- In 80% of Army's games this season (4/5), the teams combined to score more than Saturday's over/under of 39.

-- The combined points per game average of the two teams, 54, is 15 points greater than Saturday's over/under.
+- The combined points per game average of the two teams, 54, is 15 points more than Saturday's over/under.

-- The 41.2 points per game these two squads have surrendered to opponents this season are 2.2 more than the 39 total in this contest.
+- These two squads surrender a combined 41.2 points per game, 2.2 more than this contest's over/under.

-- The average total in Badgers games this season is 46.5, 7.5 points more than Saturday's over/under of 39.
+- Badgers games this season feature an average total of 46.5 points, a number 7.5 points higher than Saturday's over/under.

-- The 49.5 PPG average total in Black Knights games this season is 10.5 points more than this game's over/under.
+- The 39-point over/under for this game is 10.5 points below the 49.5 points per game average total in Black Knights games this season.

 Wisconsin Stats and Trends